...

 🚚Free delivery🇫🇷 and 🇧🇪 for the purchase of a complete kit

-👋 Welcome to this article where we will answer the question "🚲 Bike electrification is it legal in France in 2023?"
-Spoiler alert :💡 Yes, but ...
+🚴♀️ Welcome to this article where we answer the question "🚲 Is bicycle electrification legal in France in 2025?"
+Spoiler alert 😀 Yes, but ...

 electrification cannondale gravel topstone joris